schorschinho/osprey-dw-workshop/README.md

 The [SPM12 software](https://github.com/spm/spm12) is created by a large team at University College London (UCL), UK.

 ### osprey-dwmrs
-Temporary development version of the [Osprey](https://github.com/schorschinho/osprey), specifically hand-crafted for the workshop.
+Temporary development version of the [Osprey software](https://github.com/schorschinho/osprey), specifically hand-crafted for the workshop.
 This is a work-in-progress - best practices and pipelines agreed on during the workshop will be incorporated into future main release versions.

 ### osprey-develop
-Copy of the latest 'develop' branch (as of Sept 22 2021) of the [Osprey](https://github.com/schorschinho/osprey).
+Copy of the latest 'develop' branch (as of Sept 22 2021) of the [Osprey software](https://github.com/schorschinho/osprey).
 Please follow the main Osprey repository for frequent updates and new releases.

 ### README.MD
 This file.